openfun/blog/content/posts/xapi-activities-101/index.md

 description:
   "In this blog post we’ll dissect the xAPI specification and focus on the concept of activity.
-What is an activity, where can we expect to find activity metadata and how are the different activity metadata source related ?
-Let's find out !"
+What is an activity, where can we expect to find activity metadata and how are the different activity metadata source related?
+Let's find out!"
 categories: ["xAPI", "Activity", "Activity Definition", "Activity Metadata", "LRS"]
 draft: false
 authors: